Managing mobile production-inventory systems influenced by a modulation process: Heuristics

-The mixed integer program LAJ, presented below, makes use of the piecewise linear and convex approximation of the single location capacitated inventory control system's cost-to-go function presented in Section \ref{plc_L1} in order to reduce the computational effort required to implement the JC approach.
+The mixed integer program \ac{LSF}, presented below, makes use of the piecewise linear and convex approximation of the single location capacitated inventory control system's cost-to-go function presented in Section \ref{plc_L1} in order to reduce the computational effort required for \ac{RSF}.
 Using this functional approximation of the cost-to-go function reduces the number of integer variables by $\mathcal{O}(GY^2LI)$ where G, Y, L, and I are, respectively, the capacity per module, the total number of production modules, the number of locations, and the available storage capacity at each location:

 This heuristic utilizes significantly fewer integer variables compared to the integer program in \eqref{eq_jr}.
-Additionally, we have the following result that shows LAJ can be solved as a linear program to obtain an optimal solution when module capacity equals $1$.
-This result improves the speed of implementing the JC approach dramatically in such instances, in comparison with JR. \begin{prop} LAJ can be solved exactly by relaxing all the integrality constraints when module capacity $G=1$. \end{prop} Proof of this result follows the proof of \Cref{laj_g1} \cite{Malladi2018a}.
-We remark that the numerical results in \Cref{comput} will justify the robustness of the $G=1$ assumption.
+Additionally, we have the following result that shows \ac{LSF} can be solved as a linear program to obtain an optimal solution when module capacity equals $1$.
+This result improves the speed of implementation dramatically in such instances, in comparison with \ac{RSF}. \begin{proposition} \ac{LSF} can be solved exactly by relaxing all the integrality constraints when module capacity $G=1$. \end{proposition} Proof of this result follows the proof of \autoref{laj_g1} \cite{Malladi2018a}.
+We remark that the numerical results in \autoref{comput} will justify the robustness of the $G=1$ assumption.